life-itself/web3/guide/index.md

 # Introduction

-## What This Is

-This initiative is an exploration of the ideations of crypto and "web3" and its constituent technologies, aspirations and economics.
-The concept of [web3](/concepts/web3.md) is a fuzzy term that can be hard to make sense of.
-This initiative aims to address the misunderstandings and shed a light on basic macroeconomics and technology, especially for those tasked with doing sense-making for the public.
-Our [methodology](/guide/method.md) set outs our aim to create a balanced and moderate perspective that incorporates ideas from economics, political economy and computer science.

 This page serves as a root from which all other topics branch and can be explored.

 ## Key Concepts